Professor Antony Fielding

 Other downloadable items

-The MLn and MLwiN used in these papers for instrumental variable estimation are available as self-extracting zip files:
+The MLwiN macros used in these papers for instrumental variable estimation are available as a zip file:

 MLwiN macros for dealing with ordered category responses in cross-classified multilevel models using quasi-likelihood are available as the self extracting zip file: